JEDAI: A System for Skill-Aligned Explainable Robot Planning: Acknowledgements

 \section{Acknowledgements}

 We thank Kiran Prasad and Kyle Atkinson for help with the implementation, Sarath Sreedharan for help with setting up HELM, and Sydney Wallace for feedback on user interface design.
 We also thank Chirav Dave, Rushang Karia, Judith Rosenke, and Amruta Tapadiya for their work on an earlier version of the system.
-This work was supported in part by the NSF grants IIS 1909370, IIS 1942856, IIS 1844325, and OIA 1936997.
+This work was supported in part by the NSF grants IIS 1909370, IIS 1942856, IIS 1844325, OIA 1936997, and the ONR grant N00014-21-1-2045.